Locations:

 Healthcare providers may detect duodenal atresia before or after birth.

-Prenatally, providers may detect potential duodenal atresia using the following:
+Before birth (prenatally), providers may detect potential duodenal atresia using the following:

 • Fetal ultrasounds: These tests can examine the fetal digestive tract.
 The presence of two “bubbles” representing the stomach and duodenum or just a large stomach bubble will raise concern for duodenal atresia or stenosis.
 The ultrasound may also show high levels of amniotic fluid (polyhydramnios).
-Typically, fetuses swallow and absorb some amniotic fluid in the uterus.
-But a fetus with duodenal atresia or stenosis may not swallow and absorb amniotic fluid in normal amounts.
+Typically, fetuses swallow and absorb some amniotic fluid in your uterus.
+But a fetus with duodenal atresia or stenosis may not swallow and absorb amniotic fluid in the usual amounts.
 This can result in excess amniotic fluid around the fetus.

 Management and Treatment